 Cytostatic and cytotoxic waste (represented by the colour purple in the Department of Health’s best practice colour coded waste segregation guidelines) is important to dispose of carefully as it poses a number of significant dangers.
 Cytostatic chemicals such as botulinum toxin effectively paralyse or freeze cells and stop them from changing, whilst cytotoxic chemicals such as those used in cancer treatments kill cells entirely.
 Due to these effects, both types of substance can reap disastrous effects if accidentally touched or consumed by wildlife or people.

 Tools used in procedures that come into contact with these chemicals, as well items such as cleaning wipes used post procedure, should also be considered as cytostatic or cytotoxic waste.
 Therefore, practices should invest in the proper purple-lidded waste containers and educate staff about the need to separate these items from other waste generated.

 One way to support this is to introduce the Colour Code Characters from Initial Medical.
-Not only do these characters help to remind professionals about proper waste disposal protocols, they also help to simplify the Department of Health’s waste management colour code system, ensuring that these cytostatic chemicals don’t end up in our natural environments.
+Not only do these characters help to remind professionals about proper waste disposal protocols, but they also help to simplify the Department of Health’s waste management colour code system, ensuring that these cytostatic chemicals don’t end up in our natural environments.

 Proper disposal is preventative

 Due to the dangerous properties of “purple waste” it’s paramount that it is disposed of properly.
 Botulinum toxin injections can bring many benefits to a practice, but professionals must be aware of proper waste disposal and introduce a system to ensure that these chemicals don’t end up in the environment.